How Much Does Air Conditioning Service Cost?

 AC Circuit Board Replacement

-Sometimes the culprit may be beyond the AC equipment itself and the circuit board may require replacement.
+There are times when the culprit may be beyond the air conditioner itself and the circuit board may require replacement.
 Depending on the make and model of you’re A/C system, a new circuit board for your AC could be priced anywhere from $450 to $1300.

 If you’re looking to replace your home’s thermostat, a smart wifi thermostat will likely cost more than a standard thermostat.
-Depending on the type of thermostat you decide on, you’re looking at anywhere between $200 and $550 to get it installed.
-Fortunately, the newest thermostats might pay back their cost in energy management savings, depending on if they are programmed accordingly.
+Depending on which style of thermostat you decide on, you’re probably going to pay anywhere between $200 and $550 to get it installed.
+Luckily, the newest thermostats might pay back their investment in energy management savings, depending on if they are programmed properly.

 Capacitor or Contactor Replacement